sandipdatta/diagrams/README.md

 ```

 #### Setup Steps Description
-1.  **Create Connection:** An administrator executes a `CREATE CONNECTION` command in BigQuery. **Why:** This is the foundational step that creates a secure, reusable channel for BigQuery to communicate with external GCP services like Vertex AI, without exposing credentials in code.
+1.  **Create Connection:** An administrator executes the `bq mk` command in the gcloud CLI to create a connection. **Why:** This is the foundational step that creates a secure, reusable channel for BigQuery to communicate with external GCP services like Vertex AI, without exposing credentials in code.
+An appropriate GCP project and region must be selected for the connection.
+    ```bash
+    bq mk --connection --location=REGION --project_id=PROJECT_ID \
+        --connection_type=CLOUD_RESOURCE CONNECTION_ID_VAI
+    ```
 2.  **Grant IAM Role:** The administrator grants the `Vertex AI User` IAM role to the connection's Service Account. **Why:** This is a critical security measure that follows the principle of least privilege.
 It ensures the connection is only authorized to perform its specific task (invoking the AI model) and nothing else.
 3.  **Create Model:** The administrator runs a `CREATE MODEL` command in BigQuery. **Why:** This step abstracts the complexity of a direct API call into a simple, reusable SQL function.
 It empowers data analysts to leverage powerful AI models using familiar SQL, without needing to write complex application code.